|Course Name: Artificial Intelligence Methods for Social Good|

 |Assessment||Percentage of Final Grade|

 - Paper reading assignment.
 The course will require all students to complete several paper reading assignments individually.
 In each assignment, the students are required to provide a summary of the paper/article, questions, and discussion.
-The summary should cover “target problem”, “why is AI needed”, “intervention overview”, “data used”, “resource needed”, “deployment status” (check Section 3.4.3 in the survey paper for reference).
-The discussion can be about potential improvement or future direction, or a brainstorming idea.
 The assignments will be submitted through Canvas and will be peer-reviewed, but the final score will be provided by the instructor and the TA.

 - Online homework.
 The course will require all students to complete several online homework assignments individually.
 Each assignment will involve checking the understanding of basic concepts and working through the algorithms presented in class on example problems.
 Most questions are multiple-choice questions or numerical answer questions but the students need to submit explanations separately.

 - Course project.
 The students will work in small groups (1-3 students in each group) on a project exploring the possibility of using AI to help address a social good problem.
 The students are expected to focus on one or more societal challenges, propose models and AI-based solutions to tackle the challenges and evaluate the solutions.
-The students are required to submit a project report through Canvas and deliver a oral presentation.
+The students are required to submit a project report through Canvas, deliver an oral presentation in class, and provide a short video introducing the project.
 The progress of projects will be checked through the Project Proposal, Project Progress Report, Oral Presentation, and Final Project Report.
 The proposal and progress report will be peer-reviewed.
 The presentation and the final report will be evaluated by the instructor and TA directly.

 Students will be assigned final letter grades according to the following table.

 |D||[60,70), D: [60,67) D+: [67,70)|